MylasJacob123/RESTAURANT-RESERVATION-APPLICATION-BACKEND/README.md

 -- Reservation Management: Make, update, and delete reservations.
 -- Payment Integration: Process payments using PayPal.
 -- Role-Based Access Control: Ensures only authorized users can manage restaurants and reservations.
+-- Review System: Users can add and view reviews for restaurants.

 **Prerequisites**
 To set up and run this backend server, ensure you have the following installed: